jsmr04/BattleTeam/README.md

 # BattleTeam

-This is a college's project for IOS Programming Fundamentals course.
+This is a college's project for iOS Programming Fundamentals course.
 In this project I demonstrated things I learned through the course.

 ## Requirements
 For your final project, you are requested to use swift and develop an application to simulation a battle among teams.
 The following components are ingredients for a battle: